Amplo-AG/platform-docs-gitbook/Educational/Services.md

 This section describes in more detail the requirements for data, setup & integration.

-.. _ref-automated-diagnostics:

 ## Automated Diagnostics
 Automated Diagnostics is a service dedicated to reduce Time To Diagnose & Time To Resolve.
 Instead of hours of data analyses and field inspections, Machine Learning models can accurately determine the root cause of incidents and directly instruct the optimal resolution.
 This service is often the first to be implemented as it can be done manually, and therefore without intrusive infrastructural setup.
-However, the manual approach is more time consuming than the automatic setup, as will become obvious from the explanation below.
+However, the manual approach is more time-consuming than the automatic setup, as will become obvious from the explanation below.

 ### Training Data